SydneyGH/todo-list/README.md

 # todo-list
-Simple todo-list written using Javascript, CSS, and HTML
+Simple todo-list written using Javascript

 # About
 A todo list application created using Javascript, CSS, and HTML.
 Users can create, update, mark out, and delete elements from the list they've made.